NREL/tyche/docs/cheat-sheet.rst

 	Tyche repository directory structure.
 New technology models and data should be saved in sub-directories under the technology directory, indicated in blue.

-- *conda* contains the environment specification file used to create the Tyche environment.
+- *conda* contains the environment specification file used to set up the Tyche environment.
 - *docs* contains reStructured Text (.rst) files used to generate the Tyche documentation.
 These files are for internal use only and should not be modified.
 - *src* and its subdirectories contain the Tyche analysis codebase.
    - *technology* contains a subdirectory containing the input datasets (.xlsx) and analysis Jupyter notebooks (.ipynb) for each decision context, as well as the technology model files (.py) for each decision context.